MatthewHarris01/bamazon-cli/README.md

 # Known Issues
 Choosing "Start Over" at the end of the purchase process results in mysql time-out error for the mysql query that selects products from the database.
+When the porgram run is complete, it does not return control to the terminal window without pressing Ctrl+C.